Maths

 Key Instant Recall Facts (KIRFs)

 To ensure our children are fluent and confident with their maths facts we have introduced KIRFs (Key Instant Recall Facts).
-These are designed to be progressive through each year group and support our children to become secure so they are then able to carry out calculations without the lack of knowledge of those key instant recall facts getting in the way.
+These follow the National Curriculum and are designed to be progressive through each year group – Year 1 and Year 2 use Mastering Number as their KIRFS.
+They support our children to become fluent and secure so they are then able to carry out calculations at ease.
+In September 2023, we updated our KIRFS to ensure that all times tables were taught before the Multiplication Check in Year 4.

 Other Internet-based Games relating to Times Tables Practice